Range Rover (L460)

-The Range Rover, code-named L460, is the fifth generation Range Rover from the Land Rover marque.
-It was revealed by Jaguar Land Rover (JLR) in London on 26 October 2021.
-The car is available in two different wheelbases, as a plug-in hybrid (PHEV), and with a seven-seat option.
+The Land Rover Range Rover (L460), generally shortened to Range Rover, is the fifth generation of the Range Rover, a range of mid- and full-size luxury crossovers produced by Land Rover.
+It was revealed in London on 26 October 2021.
+The car is available in two different wheelbases, and the vehicle is available in guises consisting of petrol, petrol mild hybrid, petrol plug-in hybrid, and diesel mild hybrid.
+A seven-seater option was available slightly after launch.